Get insider access

 5. Best Soundbar Without Atmos Under $500

 Dolby Atmos is a popular object-based audio format found on many different streaming platforms, especially with newer releases.
 However, not everyone needs a soundbar that can decode this format.
-If you prefer to watch stereo content, like most music and TV shows, or 5.1 surround formats like Dolby Digital, you can save a lot on a bar without Atmos support.
-The best we've tested under $500 is the Vizio V Series V51-H6.
-For a budget-friendly price, you get a bar with a subwoofer and two satellites that are great for 5.1 content.
+If you prefer to watch stereo content, like most music and TV shows, or 5.1 surround formats like Dolby Digital, you can save a lot on a bar without Atmos capabilities.
+With that in mind, the best we've tested under $500 is the Vizio V Series V51-H6.
+It's getting harder to find in stock but is still worth checking out if you want a budget-friendly option with a subwoofer and two satellites.

 See our review